Here’s another helpful tip to aid you with loop knots! A guide on how to tie a dropper loop – the quickest and easiest

 - Step 5 – Thread the twisted knot through the small hole in the primary dropper loop you’ve done.

 - Step 6 – Firmly and carefully pull only the two ends.
 Meaning all ends, excluding the one with a twisted knot.
 Doing this will ensure that there are no gaps and that everything remains stable.

-- Step 7 – Repeat step 7 of our tutorial 1, testing out the loop before using it for fishing.
+- Step 7 – Repeat step 7 of our method 1, testing out the loop before using it for fishing.

 - And that’s how you tie a double-twist dropper loop in 7 quick and easy steps!

 Dropper loop knot is quite strong compared to other dropper loop alternatives.
 It is a secure loop, and gives additional strength which is close to 100%.
 It makes it suitable for various fishing scenarios.